 What should military families living on base do if there’s a serious threat or actual attack?

-This still unfolding drama got us wondering: what's the plan for military families in the unlikely case of a serious incident or an imminent threat to their base?
+With active shooter events constantly in the news and what feels like an incessantly tumultuous international political climate, we started wondering: What's the plan for military families in the unlikely case of a serious incident or an imminent threat to their base?

 While it’s ultimately up to the commander of each base how their emergency system works, officials with the Pentagon’s U.S. Northern Command, which manages force protection issues, said every base is instructed the have a plan that can adapt to any threat – including the incredibly unlikely missile or nuclear attack.